Mohini (2018 film)

-Mohini is a 2018 Indian Tamil-language supernatural horror film written and directed by Ramana Madhesh, starring Trisha Krishnan and Jackky Bhagnani in the lead roles.
-The film, which was predominantly shot across London, began production in June 2016.

-The film was released on 27 July 2018.
-Upon release, the film received negative reviews and was declared a flop.
+Mohini is a 2018 Indian Tamil-language comedy horror film written and directed by R. Madhesh, starring Trisha Krishnan and Jackky Bhagnani.
+The film, which was predominantly shot in London, was shot between June 2016 and April 2017.
+It was released on 27 July 2018.
+Yogi Babu won the Tamil Nadu State Film Award for Best Comedy Actor.

 Plot

-Vaishnavi is a popular YouTube chef living in Chennai, Tamil Nadu, India.
+Vaishnavi is a popular YouTuber and chef living in Chennai, Tamil Nadu.
 Her friend Ambuja's fiancé Cotton is stuck in a situation that demands him to go to London to work as a chef, but he is unqualified and steals Vaishnavi's recipe to get a job.
 He asks Vaishnavi to accompany him to pose as an assistant and help him secure the job so that he can be financially stable.
 After Ambuja and Cotton's wedding, Vaishnavi agrees and travels to London with Cotton and a relative Balki.
-They stay with their friends Ganesh (Ganeshkar) and his wife Madhu and work as chefs at a restaurant in the Park Grand Hotel in Hounslow.
+They stay with their friends Ganesh and his wife Madhu and work as chefs at a restaurant in the Park Grand Hotel in Hounslow.
 Vaishnavi meets Sandeep there, and they fall in love.

-One day, on a boating trip in the Thames River, Madhu loses her bracelet but Vaishnavi finds it and a shankha comes along with it.
+One day, on a boating trip in the River Thames, Madhu loses her bracelet but Vaishnavi finds it and a shankha comes along with it.
 Vaishnavi accidentally injures herself and washes off her blood in the water.
 This drop of blood triggers the vengeful spirit of a dead woman at the bottom of the river.
 She possesses Vaishnavi, who goes on a killing spree.
 Her friends experience numerous paranormal occurrences soon after and consult with a priest to find that Vaishnavi is possessed.
-The spirit turns out to be Mohini, a doppelganger of Vaishnavi.
+The spirit turns out to be Mohini, a doppelgänger of Vaishnavi.
 Meanwhile, Sandeep proposes to Vaishnavi, and they get engaged in the presence of his family.
 They meet Sandeep's mother Menaka and his estranged father Vicky/KVR.
 Mohini is enraged upon seeing him, and this reminds her of why she was killed.
 When Vicky/KVR announced Sandeep as heir to his Property, Mohini decides to kill Vicky/KVR and his goons who had killed her.